Dcoding15/AI-Share-Trend-Analyzer/README.md

 **Built with ❤️ by Debajyoti Majumder, Shaptorishi Bhattacharya, Debrishti Biswas, Ayan Jana, Sandip Naskar**
 *Brainware University – Master of Computer Applications (Computational Sciences)*
 ```

-This README now serves as a complete, accurate, and professional documentation for your project – merging the existing codebase with the rigorous financial methodology and case studies from your project report.